enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 Now imagine yourself in this scenario: You are embarking on a new product development journey for a physical or software solution.

-(Optional steps: You conduct a market/persona research to confirm your hunch that “this would work.”
+(_Optional steps_: You conduct a market/persona research to confirm your hunch that “this would work.”
 Some focus group participants even give you what seems to be valuable insight into the features they want.)

 You’re so sure this is going to be a successful launch that the production phase seems like a tiny final hurdle.